-However, it’s also a potent anti-androgen.
+However, it’s also a weak anti-androgen.
 This means it decreases overall testosterone production and competes with the remaining testosterone and other androgens – stopping them from binding and acting on the skin.

 Some studies suggest it may also increase the production of a key binding molecule made in the liver (SHBG), which decreases the action of testosterone circulating in the blood.

 Effective doses range from 50-200mg.
-Spironolactone may be particularly useful for females with excessive body hair (hirsutism) or androgenic alopecia (hair loss).
+Spironolactone may be particularly useful for females with excessive body hair (hirsutism) or female pattern alopecia (hair loss).

-Spironolactone can often be used to treat acne in combination with another therapy, particularly the combined oral contraceptive pill.
+Spironolactone can often be used to treat acne either on its own or in combination with another therapy, particularly the combined oral contraceptive pill.

 You can usually expect to see an improvement in your acne within 2-3 months of starting spironolactone.